VictorCiechovicz/CRAS/README.md

 # ****📍🏠 Cras App****

 This application is project to Family Management using Next.js 13, Shadcn-ui, Prisma, MongoDb and Next Auth with Keycloak.
-This application was created for the purpose of studies.
+This application was created for the purpose of volunteer work.

 ## ****✨ Stacks****